 This situation reporting process, standard, and platform is still in use in the wildland fire community, has been adopted into the NIMS, and is used for all-hazard incidents and some required federal reporting to obtain emergency funding.

 Vanessa R. Burnett is a disruption coach and consultant specializing in facing risk, making change, building resilience, and countering fear.
 She helps clients navigate disruption, create it where it's needed, and amplify disruption when it's time for that.

 Ms. Burnett is an experienced project manager and analyst with over 15 years of professional experience in emergency management and homeland security.
-Much of this work has included coaching, collaboration, and project facilitation with leaders, working groups, contractors, and colleagues to build national and regional level policy, procedures, systems, and operational approaches.
-Vanessa was trained in life coaching through the Martha Beck Institute in 2013, when she founded the “Counterfear” idea and launched Counterfear LLC.
+Much of this work has included coaching, collaboration, and project facilitation with leaders, working groups, contractors, and colleagues to build national and regional level policy, procedures, systems, innovation, and operational approaches.
+Vanessa was trained in life coaching or "wayfinding" through the Martha Beck Institute in 2013, when she founded the “Counterfear” idea and launched Counterfear LLC.

 Ms. Burnett’s most recent role prior to entrepreneurship was as the local technical contact for the National Capital Region’s emergency notification system (ENS) in the Washington, DC area.
 The now-updated alert system serves 5.5 million residents and a variety of public safety and other government agencies in the metro area's 18 core jurisdictions.
 The work included transitioning the 10-year-old system to the newer cloud-based Everbridge mass notification platform.